 Hughes and Kettner service manuals are easily the most detailed of any of the modern manufacturers I’ve seen (honourable mention goes to Roland/Boss) but this wasn’t needed to disassemble the chassis and get back to the PCB.
 The chassis is all metal which reduces weight and size.
 There’s a bent metal lid, removable end pieces and a separate metal base.

 Hughes and Kettner have a power tube management system called TSC.
 This checks tube balance and bias.
 Orange amps have a similar system (see orange amp repair).
+The Hughes and Kettner TSC can occasionally fail and show up an error code on the TSC lights.
+The parts must then be replaced with these parts.
+But that wasn’t necessary here.

 I discovered that the HT fuse had blown, which accounts for the bang the player heard.
 The valves all tested good, but since the TSC turns on the power tubes using a FET in the cathode I strongly suspected the power valves.
 After replacing the valves and the fuse the amp came back to life!